meteor/galaxy-docs/source/apm-data.md

 To find the crashed or stopped containers on Galaxy, go to the Logs tab in your app:
 ![Alt text](image-1.png)

-Add crashed or stopped to filter and find the container ID:
+Search for crashed or stopped to filter the results and find the container ID:
 ![Alt text](image-2.png)

 Click on the container ID to view its logs.
 Then, click "View on APM" to see Meteor APM metrics.